Create Your Branded App

 - Created quick actions to speed up the brokers’ workflow.

-- Customized the mobile navigation so that the landing page is the Chatter feed.
+- Customized the mobile navigation so that the landing page in the Mobile Only app is the Chatter feed.
 (Remember: The navigation you set up for the Salesforce app in your org also applies to your branded app.)

 - Built three new Lightning apps that are available from the navigation menu: House Explorer, Heat Map, and Property Explorer.